At a Glance

 ✨Tip Number 1

 Familiarise yourself with the common causes of damp and mould in residential properties.
-Understanding these issues will not only help you during interviews but also demonstrate your expertise and commitment to the role.
+Understanding the technical aspects will not only help you during interviews but also demonstrate your genuine interest in the role.

 ✨Tip Number 2

 Network with professionals in the housing sector, especially those who specialise in property maintenance or surveying.
-Attend relevant events or join online forums to connect with others who can provide insights or even referrals for the position.
+Attend relevant industry events or join online forums to connect with others who can provide insights or even referrals.

 ✨Tip Number 3

-Prepare to discuss specific case studies or examples from your past experience where you've successfully diagnosed and resolved damp or mould issues.
-This will showcase your practical knowledge and problem-solving skills during the interview.
+Prepare to discuss real-life scenarios where you've successfully diagnosed and resolved damp or mould issues.
+Having specific examples ready will showcase your problem-solving skills and practical experience.

 ✨Tip Number 4

 Research the organisation's approach to customer service and community engagement.
-Being able to articulate how your values align with theirs will make a strong impression and show that you're genuinely interested in contributing to their mission.
+Being able to articulate how your values align with theirs will make a strong impression during any discussions.

 We think you need these skills to ace Damp and Mould Surveyor